plerup/espsoftwareserial/README.md

 # EspSoftwareSerial

-## Implementation of the Arduino software serial library for the ESP8266 / ESP32
+## Implementation of the Arduino software serial library for the ESP8266 / ESP32 family

 This fork implements interrupt service routine best practice.
 In the receive interrupt, instead of blocking for whole bytes